khushi1297/moodfix/readme.md

 npm install
 ```

-3. Create a `.env` file in the root folder
+3. Create a `.env` file in the root folder:
 4. Seed the database
 ```bash
 npm run seed